zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

 A real issue is momery management.
 For example, my code did not take care of releasing memory that it allocated for strings.
 However, a much, much bigger burden is taking care of reference counts for Python, which I decided to forgo in the proof-of-concept code.

-[The section entitled "Objects, Types and Reference Counts" in the offidical documentation](https://docs.python.org/3/c-api/intro.html) basically convinced me that I could hardly get it right, therefore the raw API is not the way to go.
+[The section entitled "Objects, Types and Reference Counts" in the official documentation](https://docs.python.org/3/c-api/intro.html) basically convinced me that I could hardly get it right, therefore the raw API is not the way to go.
 There has to be a better way, a way that works on a higher level, hence is cleaner and more concise, and that takes much low-level burden, especially memory management, off the shoulder of the user.

 In the next post I will explore third-party tools, which necessarily are built on top of the raw API, that make my job much, much, and **so much** easier.